 Moving Stories will be a 10-week workshop open to up to 15 young adults (aged 18-29) per workshop who have experienced trauma or who live with a mental health condition, and/or substance use issue.
-Through evidence-based approaches that incorporate movement, writing, individual and group activities, and positive problem solving, Moving Stories will help individuals develop an improved sense of wellbeing, connection to others, and a more grounded stance to face everyday life.
+Through evidence-based approaches that uses a combination of physical and spatial expression, visual arts, words, individual and group activities, and positive problem solving, Moving Stories will help individuals develop an improved sense of wellbeing, connection to others, and a more grounded stance to face everyday life.
 Moving Stories promises to open up new avenues of healing that will free up energy for constructive expression, interaction, and relaxation in the moment.
 The workshop will culminate in an informal, interactive, and playful sharing with invited guests, allowing for a safe space for their “moving stories” to be heard and honored.

 “She writes things with her movements that I for the life of me could never write with a pen.” ― Christopher Poindexter